Okay, here are the best Pole links I've seen to date...starting with...

 - Polar Philately

-- This is the introduction page to the Polar Philately Mailing List, which includes some interesting photos and historical information, as well as a link to the list itself.
+- This is the introduction page to what was formerly the Polar Philately Mailing List, which includes some interesting photos and historical information, as well as a link to the list itself.
 The site is no longer being updated but it has some excellent links and information.

 - R/V Polar Duke Farewell Tribute